ali-rabiee/ali-rabiee.github.io/publication.md

 ## Journal Articles

-1. Rabiee A, Ghafoori S, Beyer R, Abiri R. mplification of limited user inputs for high-dimensional manipulation tasks using human guided deep RL (In process).
+1. Rabiee A, Ghafoori S, Beyer R, Abiri R. amplification of limited user inputs for high-dimensional manipulation tasks using human guided deep RL (In process).

 2. Rabiee A, Ghafoori S, Cetera A, Besio W, Abiri R. A Comparative Study of Conventional and Tripolar EEG for High-Performance Reach-to-Grasp BCI Systems.
 IEEE Transactions on Biomedical Engineering (under review).